mikeshardmind/lumi/operator_overloading.md

 when the RHS is a subclass of the LHS](<https://github.com/python/cpython/commit/2ed6bf87c9ce5d2e8a0eb33f7aa6503196205a0c#diff-ba56d44ce0dd731d979970b966fde9d8dd15d12a82f727a052a8ad48d4a49363>).

-Given the priority placed on inference doing most of the work, asking people who are participating in operator overloading to just list out the participating overloads their application uses prevents that lack of knowledge.
+Given the priority placed on inference doing most of the work, asking people who are participating in operator overloading to just list out the participating overloads their types define prevents that lack of knowledge.
 In the future, this may result in special syntax for implementing this instead, with Lumi generating the correct dunder methods for the generated python code.